Gentle reader, I made a terrible mistake. Yes, that's right: I read the comments on a MacRumors article. At my age, one knows better. And yet.

 Browsers are both big business and industrial-scale engineering projects.
 Hundreds of folks are needed to implement and maintain a competitive browser with specialisations in nearly every area of computing.
 World-class experts in graphics, networking, cryptography, databases, language design, VM implementation, security, usability (particularly usable security), power management, compilers, fonts, high-performance layout, codecs, real-time media, audio and video pipelines, and per-OS specialisation are required.
 And then you need infrastructure; lots of it.

 How much does all of this cost?
 A reasonable floor comes from Mozilla's annual reports.
 The latest consolidated financials (PDF) are from 2020 and show that, without marketing expenses, Mozilla spends between $380 and $430 million US per year on software development.
-Salaries are the largest category of these costs (~$180-210 million), and Mozilla economises by hiring remote employees without offering large bonuses and stock-based compensation.
+Salaries are the largest category of these costs (~$180-210 million), and Mozilla economises by hiring remote employees paid local market rates, without large bonuses or stock-based compensation.

 From this data, we can assume a baseline cost to build and maintain a competitive, cross-platform browser at $450 million per year.